 Best fibre deals in the UK today:

 BT is the most popular broadband provider out there, and with broadband deals like this it's easy to see why.
-Its faster-than-most standard Superfast package gets you average speeds of 50Mb and BT will also send you a £120 pre-paid credit card that you can spend anywhere Mastercard is accepted online and in store.
+It's faster-than-most standard Superfast package gets you average speeds of 50Mb and BT will also send you a £120 prepaid Mastercard to spend as you wish.View Deal

 Thanks to the likes of Virgin Media, BT Superfast and Sky Fibre, you can now wave goodbye to the nightmare of sluggish web browsing, interrupted catch-up TV and slow downloads.
 Faster fibre broadband is now more affordable and widely available than ever before.